SEMPRE MUSICA - Back to Homepage

 Le Poème Harmonique, a group of soloists who came together in 1998 under the direction of Vincent Dumestre, centers its artistic activity on music of the seventeenth and the early eighteenth century.
 They have exhilarated audiences from the Concertgebouw in Amsterdam, Theatre de Champs- Elysees in Paris and St. Petersburg Philharmonic Hall to Boston Early Music Festival, Miller Theatre and Cal Performances.

-The group’s vocal and instrumental interpretations are enriched by other disciplines, with actors and dancers joining its singers and musicians in programs of chamber works – Le Ballet des Fées, Il Fasolo – and, since 2004, in large-scale stage productions, such as Le Bourgeois Gentilhomme, a comédie-ballet by Molière and Lully (stage director Benjamin Lazar) and Baroque Carnival (directed by Cécile Roussat), an original show combining Italian music with the circus arts (artists trained at the Centre National des Arts du Cirque).
-For operatic performances as Cadmus et Hermione by Lully (stage director Benjamin Lazar), Le Poème Harmonique studies in depth the correspondences between ‘period’ aesthetics – use of candles for lighting, authentic gestures and, for Cadmus, painted canvases and machinery – and the aesthetics of modern stage productions.
-Interaction between artistic disciplines and real teamwork – working together as a company – are Le Poème Harmonique’s hallmark in Baroque performance today.
-The ensemble also returns to the sources of early French and Italian music through exploration of its relationships with traditional or folk music.
-The recording Aux Marches du Palais, for example, is devoted to French songs of oral tradition.
+Actors, dancers, circus artists and puppeteers join its singers and musicians in programmes of chamber works – Le Ballet des Fées, Il Fasolo – and, since 2004, in large-scale stage productions, such as Le Bourgeois Gentilhomme (a comédie-ballet by Molière and Lully; stage director Benjamin Lazar) and Baroque Carnival (directed by Cécile Roussat).
+For operatic performances, such as Lully’s Cadmus et Hermione and Cavalli’s Egisto (both staged by Benjamin Lazar), Le Poème Harmonique studies in depth the correspondences between ‘period’ aesthetics – use of candles for lighting, authentic gestures and painted sets and machinery – and the aesthetics of modern stage productions.
+The ensemble also gets back to the sources of early French and Italian music by exploring its relationships with traditional or folk music.
+The recording entitled Aux Marches du Palais, for instance, is devoted to French songs of oral tradition.

 “Vincent Dumestre is back with a program that touches heart and soul alike with its pure polyphonies, delicate, inspired ornamentation, its interiorized ductility of musical language, its vocal clarity and skilfully emphasized harmonic friction.
 Working with an equally inspired Claire Lefilliâtre…, Dumestre has assembled a top-flight group of vocal performers … while his consort of viols is quite simply sublime.”